workingmirror/blog/content/2017/05/2017-05-19-alien-covenant-review.md

 This is also a visually impeccable film.
 The shots early on of David first gaining awareness of his lot in life is rife with a sort of grotesquely sharp and clean beauty.
 That carries forward to the film where proto Xenomorphs (Neomorph, apparently, though I prefer Protomorph) slither onto the scene in almost a Sam Raimi sort of way or where a lost city looks immense but feels so claustrophobic.
 This is a film that nails its look and atmosphere from top to bottom.

-{% img https://workingmirror.com/blog/wp-content/uploads/2016/12/alien-covenant-3.jpg "Alien: Covenant" "Alien: Covenant" %}
+{% img full-image https://workingmirror.com/blog/wp-content/uploads/2016/12/alien-covenant-3.jpg "Alien: Covenant" "Alien: Covenant" %}

 None of it is in service of anything, though.
 The juxtaposition of Heaven and Hell is worthless when none of the characters particularly care that either one exist.
 And the quandary of agency that is given rather than taken is aimless since we are once again on the endless *Alien* expedition to seek the ultimate creator.
 The only devout character in Billy Crudup's Christopher Oram, in fact, isn't even built around his faith; his boils down to being sour about not being captain from the get-go with light Christian reasons sprinkled in.